Carbon Legacy is at Kilmartin Museum until the end of 2024

 Charred oak posts are ghosts of a previous human intervention.
 375 living trees act as a reminder, restoring what was taken, gifting to the future.
 Carbonisation reminds us of our ever impactful actions, and words collate conversations shared and hopes for the future.
 Can we choose to create alternative monuments and become good ancestors?

-375 oak saplings will be planted, as a collaborative action, around the site where the original monument stood, and in the museum grounds, towards the end of the exhibition period, creating a living legacy in Kilmartin Glen.
+375 oak saplings will be planted, as a collaborative action, in various location in Mid-Argyll, including in the museum grounds and being offered to residents of Kilmartin Glen, towards the end of the exhibition period, creating a living legacy for the future.

 Please click here to see Lizzie's talk about Carbon Legacy as part of Kilmartin Museum's Evening Talk Series in November 2023